19aanand/GitWorkshopTest/README.md

 A test repository for the Git workshop.

-# Name: Henry Shi
+# Name: Adit Anand
-# Major: Physics, Applied Mathematics and Statistics
+# Major: Computer Science, Applied Mathematics and Statistics